Loading...

 Accepting Applications

-Native grasslands result in more resilient agricultural landscapes with an increased ability to sequester carbon, reduce greenhouse gas emissions, reduce soil erosion and provide many other ecological benefits.
+Native grasslands result in more resilient agricultural landscapes with an increased ability to sequester carbon, reduce greenhouse gas emissions, reduce soil erosion, and provide many other ecological benefits.
 Native grasslands are often best suited to wet, sloping, poor-soil, or otherwise marginal fields.

 Resilient Agricultural Landscape Program